bravechou2009/dockerfiles-1/README.md

 The above specifies that an image named `repo/image` with tag `tag` will be created out of the `Dockerfile` in the directory.
 See [here](https://docs.vagrantup.com/v2/docker/basics.html) for more.

-After a docker-based VM has been launched for the first time, we have to modify the `Vagrantfile` such that the VM is now launched from an image (instead of building it from a `Dockerfile`), otherwise a `vagrant reload` destroys the container **AND** the image.